victoriobentivogli/model2owl-boilerplate/README.md

 ### GitHub Pages Integration

-The generated ReSpec documentation is automatically published to GitHub Pages, creating a professional documentation website for your ontology that includes:
+The generated ReSpec documentation is automatically published to GitHub Pages, creating a documentation website for your ontology that includes:
 - Interactive examples
 - Downloadable artifacts
-- Responsive design
 - Search functionality